loadsmart/culture/principles/README.md

 ### Requirements

-Make the acceptance tests have been defined before getting started on any implementation.
+Make sure the acceptance tests have been defined before getting started on any implementation.

 ### Planning